Provincial Nominee Program

 Express Entry process

-In the online Express Entry process, there are 2 ways to apply:
+There are 2 ways to apply:

 OR